laiyitming/wordpress-firebase-form/README.md

 	4. For your referance we have added few forms whihc you can refer to add new
   - On admin side, we have added page using whihc you can add new contest and see all participated users.
   - For added sample contests we have considered
+  - If you want to customize <select> dropdown using select2 lib to implement multiple select drop down you need to follow  two points below with some changes in form.js and form html
+  1. Go to https://github.com/select2/select2/blob/master/LICENSE.md, find and download select2.min.js file then paste it in WordPress-Plugins/firebase-forms/js folder
+  2. Go to https://github.com/select2/select2/blob/master/LICENSE.md, find and download select2.min.css file then paste it in WordPress-Plugins/firebase-forms/css folder

 ## Workflow
   1. Add contest from admin, once you add contest you will get contest id whihc you need to configure in js file of form
   2. When user submit form data will get stored to firebase node.